garrettmichaelgeorge/qc3/README.md

 # QC3 Website

+*Under construction*

-This is the website for the Queen City Composers Collective, currently under construction.
+This is the website for the Queen City Composers Collective, a group of collaborative musical artists who create dynamic, impactful projects. construction.

 ## Colophon
-Built on [Jekyll](https://jekyllrb.com) static site generator using [Alembic](https://alembic.darn.es/) theme.
+Designed and built using [Webflow](https://webflow.com) and [Jekyll](https://jekyllrb.com) static site generator.
 Hosted on Netlify.
+The typefaces are Playfair Display by Claus Eggers Sørensen and Source Sans by Paul D. Hunt.